joelouthan/theologic.us/content/posts/confession-1689/1689-1-0-confession-introduction.md

   - "1689 Baptist Confession of Faith"
 tocopen: true
 css: "prayers"
-draft: true
+draft: false
 ---
 ## The Introduction

 I am brand new to Historical Christian Confessions.
-So why Confessional and why the Westminster?
+So why Confessional and why the Westminster Confession of Faith before settling on the 1689?
 To answer that is to give the long answer.

 I was born into a family with some of the most depraved men you'll ever met married to some of the most Godly women you have ever met.